GitHub

 Source: alcf/models/amps.py

-The ALCF is compatible with the NetCDF AMPS output.
-You can find the AMPS archive on the Earth System Grid (ESG) website.
+This module is compatible with the NetCDF AMPS output, which seems discontinued, and with GRIB output converted to NetCDF.
+The GRIB output files can be downloaded from the AMPS archive on the Earth System Grid (ESG) website.
 The following files conver 24 hours of model output:

 where xx is the AMPS grid, YYYYmmdd is the year (YYYY), month (mm) and day (dd).
-The *_f000.nc files are not suitable for use with the ALCF as they do not contain all required variables.
+The f000 files are not suitable for use with the ALCF as they do not contain all required variables.
+Files for hours other than 00 and 12 and for forecast times other than 003, 006, 009 and 012 are not needed.

 ERA5